zwoefler/Tetris-Python-Game/README.md

     - [ ] After the game is finished, drop back to the main menu
 - [X] Find out how many points you get per dropoff of a piece and cleared rows per level
 - [ ] Add some photos to the README.md, so people can see what the game looks like
+- [ ] Adopt the 30 FPS in the game, Change the clock settings

 # Scoring System